anddis/med4way/README.md

 ### How to cite

-If you use `med4way`, please cite the following paper:
+If you use `med4way`, please cite this paper:

 Discacciati, A., Bellavia, A., Lee, J.J., Mazumdar, M., Valeri, L., 2018.
 Med4way: a Stata command to investigate mediating and interactive mechanisms using the four-way effect decomposition.
 International Journal of Epidemiology. [https://doi.org/10.1093/ije/dyy236](https://doi.org/10.1093/ije/dyy236)